 |Model||Size||Native Resolution||Refresh rate||Notes|

 The ASUS VG248QE is marginally better than the ASUS VG245H.
-The VG248QE has a higher refresh rate, great for gaming.
+The VG248QE has a higher refresh rate, which is great for gaming.
 The VG245H has a slightly more versatile stand, and it supports FreeSync VRR.
-There is also a difference in ports, the VG245H has two HDMI 1.4 ports whereas the VG248QE has 1 HDMI 1.4 port and one DisplayPort 1.2 port, which could be a factor depending on the devices you wish to connect.
+There is also a difference in ports; the VG245H has two HDMI 1.4 ports, whereas the VG248QE has 1 HDMI 1.4 port and one DisplayPort 1.2 port, which could be a factor depending on the devices you wish to connect.

 The ViewSonic XG2402 is much better than the ASUS VG245H.
 The XG2402 has a higher refresh rate, and a wider FreeSync range, ensuring a more fluid, tear-free gaming experience.
-The ViewSonic also has better response time, so fast moving objects appear clear with no blur trail.
+The ViewSonic also has a better response time, so fast-moving objects appear clear with no blur trail.
 The ViewSonic also has much better color volume, although it has worse native contrast.